Why doesn’t anyone like me?

 9. You’re not focusing on people who do like you

 Think about all the times you’ve been stuck talking to someone at a party who you really can’t stand.
 It’s not fun, right?
 So why would you want to put yourself through that by trying to force a friendship with someone who clearly isn’t interested?
-Go with your gut, there will be a weird vibe.

 Most importantly, when you know someone doesn’t like you, it gives you more time to focus on the people who do want to talk to you.
 These people will be great to be around.
-Quality over quantity, my friend!
-Again, not everyone will like you, and that’s OK.
-Finding activities where there are more people who have similar things in common will be a game changer.

 10. You’re not appreciating your true friends

 When someone doesn’t want to be friends with you, it can actually make you appreciate your true friends even more.
 These are the people who have stuck by you through thick and thin, who know all your quirks and idiosyncrasies, and who still want to be around you anyway.
-They’re the ones who make up your real inner circle, so cherish them!

-So, remember to think about who really is in your life that has supported you.
 We can forget when were deep in our funky moments.
 Or, have someone remind you because those people usually have an objective perspective.

 Get 8 Free Tools to Become Socially Confident